opendicom/DECK_WebTransport/README.md

 The primary client are the cell phone and tablet.

+## Goals

+Complex large imaging study diagnostic performed from high quality cell phone, tablet or any device conected by air (5G/satelite/Wifi).
+This is a goal, because current http rest DICOMweb technology fails this use case.
+To pass it, the viewing conditions need to be similar to a local workstation, with almost no latency between a command by the radiologist and the visualization of the corresponding frames.

+The transport of very large files or mime multi-part contents is problematic on complex network with route and provider commutation to client with smaller memory.
+A new strategy based on reactive web page managing just in time datagram communication is our innovative solution.
+It comes with its metrics: the number of datagrams necessary to perform a visualization.

+Based on this metrics, we aim to be the most savvy, and consequently most reactive, in the world.

+As a corollary, our represenation DECK of DICOM datasets and transport of selected attributes will improve the learning performance of Artificial Inteligence models.

 ---

 Though this project is born in the mercosur, contributions shall be written in english.